xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-1-en.md

 ## RISEUP Summit

-As part of the tour JETRO offered us a booth at the RISEUP Summit.
+As part of the tour, JETRO offered us a booth at the RISEUP Summit.
 Even though our product doesn't support the MENA region, we decided to get a booth so that we get to know the Summit attendees better when they stop by our booth.

 ![Xoxzo booth in RISEUP](/images/jetro-mena-ist-dec2019/riseupsummit-booth.jpg)

-A big difference of the crowd that we saw in RISEUP and other conference we've been to in South East Asia (SEA) or and Japan is the level or curiosity shown by the attendees.
+A big difference between the crowd that we saw in RISEUP and other conferences we've been to in South East Asia (SEA) or and Japan is the level of curiosity shown by the attendees.

-They were very young and very curious to what we were doing, and was asking questions on how our product work, and what problems does it solve.
-It was unfortunate that [Xoxzo](https://www.xoxzo.com/en/) doesn't support the MENA region and when I explained this, most of the people that came to talk to us looked dissapointed and told me to quickly release for MENA too.
+They were very young and very curious about what we were doing, and was asking questions on how our product work, and what problems does it solve.
+It was unfortunate that [Xoxzo](https://www.xoxzo.com/en/) doesn't support the MENA region and when I explained this, most of the people that came to talk to us looked disappointed and told me to quickly release for MENA too.
 So that's something we need to think about in the future.

 ### Pitch By The Pyramids